imrahulr/imrahulr.github.io/_posts/2018-08-01-threat-intelligence.md

 ## Data Collection

 For training and test the machine learning algorithms, we use a dataset consisting of over a million simulated attacks on a Cowrie honeypot system. <a href="https://github.com/cowrie/cowrie">Cowrie</a> is a medium interaction SSH and Telnet honeypot designed to log brute force attacks and the shell interaction performed by the attacker.
-We setup Cowrie Honeypot at COE, <a href="http://vjti.ac.in">VJTI</a>.
+We setup Cowrie Honeypot at CoE-CNDS, <a href="http://vjti.ac.in">VJTI</a>.
 Cowrie honeypot logs user activity in JSON files with distinct focus on terminal inputs and messages.
 The default JSON logging format employed is shown below-

 ```
 {